In a Nutshell

 Debt Forgiveness

-Debt forgiveness can occur when a lender “forgives” all or some of a person’s debt with them.
+Debt forgiveness can occur when a lender “forgives” all or some of a person’s debt with them in return for service in a particular employment role that might qualify them for relief from certain types of student loans or other qualifying debt.

 Many types of debt can be forgiven, including student loans, medical debts, credit card debts, mortgage debts, and taxes owed at the state or federal gov level.
 Typically, borrowers must meet certain criteria for debt forgiveness programs to receive debt forgiveness.